-Sometimes you will have skills to offer employers which are in high demand.
+Sometimes you will have skills to offer employers that are highly valued.
 Negotiation will be easier in this situation.
 At other times, your offer is one of many with other candidates waiting in the wings if you do not accept the offer.
 The economy and labor market may determine whether your offer is negotiable or not.
 Know the situation and be prepared to justify your request if you are not in a high-demand field.